pico-lm/pico-train/README.md

    - Enriched with **activation and gradient** snapshots for interpretability

 3. **Focused Scale Range**
-   - Optimized to train models from **1M to 1B parameters**, where learning dynamics research is often most viable
+   - Optimized to train models from **1M to 1B parameters**, where learning dynamics research is most viable

 4. **Clean, Pre-tokenized Data**
    - Uses the curated [Pretokenized-Dolma](https://allenai.org/dolma) dataset, available on [Hugging Face](https://huggingface.co/pico-lm/pretokenized-dolma)